oxagast/Franklin/README.md

 This is the API key you need to get from OpenAI.

-`/set franklin_heartbeat_url`
+`/set franklin_heartbeat_url [url]`

 A url that the franklin script will hit every 30 seconds to show it has not crashed.
+This setting is optional, to turn it off: /set franklin_heartbeat_url "".

-`/set franklin_response_webserver_addr`
+`/set franklin_response_webserver_addr [address]`

 The directory of where the said files were saved on the domain your running franklin on.
-This is something like: `https://franklin.com/said/`.
+This is something like: https://franklin.com/said/.

-`/set franklin_http_location`
+`/set franklin_http_location [dir]`

 The directory location of where the files are to be saved to be served by the webserver.
-Should look like: `/var/www/html/said/`.
+Should look like: /var/www/html/said/.

-`/set franklin_max_retry`
+`/set franklin_max_retry [int]`

 How many times the script should retry connecting to the API before giving up.

+`/set franklin_hard_limit [int]`

+The hard limit of characters that the response should be to fit in an IRC chat.
+This should be something like greater than 30 and less than 300.

+`/set franklin_word_limit [int]`

+This is the limit of words that the API should generate form the backend.
+Should be ~600.

 *Authors*

-oxagast
+oxagast / Marshall Whittaker

 *Thanks to people who asked for features or found bugs*